-This Teen Tech Pioneer Has Advice About Making the Future Equitable
+This Teen Tech Pioneer Has Advice About Making the Future Equitable (Blog Post)

 Riya Karumanchi is an award-winning entrepreneur, STEM leader, CEO—and just 16 years old.
 The Canadian high school student is the founder of Smart Cane, which is a cane equipped with a GPS and proximity sensors to help the visually impaired.
 It is generating so much excitement that it received funding, in-kind services, and cloud resources from Microsoft, among others.

 Which is why next week, on November 4, 2019, at the 10th annual Catalyst Canada Honours Conference focused on the [email protected], Karumanchi will deliver a keynote about the possibilities of technology to make more equitable societies—if we take action.
 “There are a lot of groups being left behind,” she says, adding that we all have “the power to drive meaningful change” if we “start thinking differently and take action.”

 Recently, Karumanchi answered a few questions about her remarkable journey from high school student to tech pioneer.

 Catalyst: What inspired you to create Smart Cane?

 Riya Karumanchi: One day, I had a chance encounter at a friend’s house, seeing her grandmother who had mild visual impairments bumping into many things as she was moving around inside.
 I learned that the common white cane had never been updated to take advantage of new technologies since 1921 and was merely a stick.

 It hit me that there were so many unsolved problems around the world and that the profound progress I was seeing around me, on both a technological and quality of life front, wasn’t being distributed equally.
 The accessibility community was a huge group that was being left behind!
 This inspired me to ideate a solution to help improve the lives of people in my community and around the world.